asavaribhelawe/todo_reminder_app/README.md

 ### Deployment
 This app is deployed on Render, and the live URL is: https://todo-reminder-app-6343.onrender.com
+The application is deployed using free instance that will spin down with inactivity, which can delay requests by 50 seconds or more.

 ### Running Tests
 To run tests, save the test_app.py file in your pc.
 Make sure your have 'pytest' dependency installed.